silverstone-i/nap-db/README.md

 1. Corrected missing default value when { type: boolean, default: false }.
 Will now add the proper default value to the create table SQL
 2. Corrected missing default value when { type: boolean, default: false }.
 Will now add the proper default when creating the columnset.
+3. Replaced the doc-dash template with the clean-jsdoc-theme template so that dark/light mode is availabble out of the box.

 ## License